zgoel317/z-soar-materials/README.md

 To run the default pipeline from the command line, use the following command:

-`python -m delphi meta-llama/Meta-Llama-3-8B EleutherAI/sae-llama-3-8b-32x --explainer_model 'hugging-quants/Meta-Llama-3.1-70B-Instruct-AWQ-INT4' --dataset_repo 'EleutherAI/fineweb-edu-dedup-10b' --dataset_split 'train[:1%]' --n_tokens 10_000_000 --max_latents 100 --hookpoints layers.5 --filter_bos --name llama-3-8B`
+`python -m delphi meta-llama/Meta-Llama-3-8B EleutherAI/sae-llama-3-8b-32x --explainer_model 'hugging-quants/Meta-Llama-3.1-70B-Instruct-AWQ-INT4' --dataset_repo 'EleutherAI/fineweb-edu-dedup-10b' --dataset_split 'train[:1%]' --n_tokens 10_000_000 --max_latents 100 --hookpoints layers.5 --scorers detection --filter_bos --name llama-3-8B`

 This command will:
 1. Cache activations for the first 10 million tokens of the dataset.
 2. Generate explanations for the first 100 features of layer 5 using the specified explainer model.
-3. Score the explanations uses fuzzing and detection scorers.
+3. Score the explanations using the detection scorer.
 4. Log summary metrics including per-scorer F1 scores and confusion matrices, and produce histograms of the scorer classification accuracies.

 The pipeline is highly configurable and can also be called programmatically (see the [end-to-end test](https://github.com/EleutherAI/delphi/blob/main/delphi/tests/e2e.py) for an example).

-To use other scorer types, instantiate a custom pipeline.
+To use experimental features, create a custom pipeline.
 You can take inspiration from the main pipeline in [delphi.\_\_main\_\_](https://github.com/EleutherAI/delphi/blob/main/delphi/__main__.py).

 ## Caching